KwabenaSark/KwabenaSark/README.md

 📝 I enjoy writing database queries

-💬 Ask me about Databases, Open Source and Communities
+💬 Ask me about Cloud computing, Open Source and Communities

 📫 You can reach out to me on here